Our Buy to Let Mortgages

 How does a buy-to-let mortgage work?

 Buy-to-let mortgages are usually offered on an interest-only basis.
 This means that you pay the interest on the mortgage loan each month but you don’t repay any of the capital.
 The loan itself is repaid at the end of the mortgage term.
-This can be achieved by selling the property and repaying the loan using the sale proceeds, using savings that you’ve accumulated during the mortgage term or by refinancing to a new deal, which preferably has more favourable terms.
+One way this can be achieved by selling the property and repaying the loan using the sale proceeds.
+Another way is by using savings that you’ve accumulated during the mortgage term.
+Alternatively, it can be repaid by refinancing to a new deal, which preferably has more favourable terms.

 Landlords generally prefer an interest-only deal as this keeps the monthly payments lower.
-Interest rates for buy-to-let mortgages are usually higher than the rates for standard residential mortgages as they’re considered to be more of a risk for lenders.
+Interest rates for buy-to-let mortgages are usually higher than the rates for standard residential mortgages.
+This is because they’re considered to be more of a risk for lenders.

 How much can you borrow?